 The main conference venue is the School of Informatics of the University of Edinburgh.

-More details to follow.
+More details to be announced soon.